Locations:

 What diseases can be detected through genetic testing?

-It’s important to remember that while genetic testing can detect some conditions, it doesn’t detect everything.
-In addition, a positive result doesn’t necessarily mean you’ll develop a condition.
-But genetic testing can be useful to confirm or rule out many different diseases and conditions.
+It’s important to remember that while gene testing can find some conditions, it doesn’t detect everything.
+Also, a positive result doesn’t always mean you’ll develop a disease.
+But DNA tests can be useful to confirm or rule out many different diseases and conditions.
 These conditions include:

 Test Details

 Your healthcare provider will collect a sample of your blood, hair, skin, tissue or amniotic fluid.
-Amniotic fluid is the fluid that surrounds your developing baby (fetus) during your pregnancy.
-Your healthcare provider will send the sample to a laboratory.
-At the lab, technicians will look for changes in your genes, chromosomes or proteins.
-The technicians send the test results to your healthcare provider.
+They’ll send the sample to a laboratory.

 Advertisement

-The physical risks of most genetic tests are small.
-Prenatal testing does carry a small risk of losing your pregnancy (miscarriage).
-This is because the test requires a sample of amniotic fluid from around your developing baby.
+The physical risks of most DNA tests are small.
+Certain types of prenatal testing do carry a small risk of infection, bleeding and losing your pregnancy (miscarriage).
+This is because the test requires collecting a sample of amniotic fluid from around the fetus.

-The greater risks of genetic testing are emotional and financial.
+The greater risks of gene testing are emotional and financial.
 If you receive unexpected results, you may feel angry, scared, depressed, anxious or guilty.
-In addition, genetic testing can cost anywhere from hundreds to thousands of dollars.
-Insurance may cover the cost of genetic testing.
-But it often depends on the type of test and the reason for the test.
+Also, gene testing can cost anywhere from hundreds to thousands of dollars.
+Insurance may cover the cost of gene testing, but it often depends on the type of test and the reason for it.

-Also, genetic testing doesn’t provide information about all possible genetic conditions and not all of them are 100% accurate.
-And they don’t necessarily tell you about how severe symptoms may be or when a certain genetic condition may develop.
+Gene testing doesn’t provide information about all possible genetic disorders either.
+And not all of them are 100% accurate.
+They also don’t necessarily tell you about how severe symptoms may be.
+And they don’t tell you when a certain genetic condition may develop.

 Results and Follow-Up

-What do the results of a DNA test mean?
+What do the results of DNA tests mean?

-The results of your DNA test are not always straightforward.
-Your healthcare provider will use the type of DNA test, your medical history and your family history to interpret the results.
-Then they’ll go over the specific results with you.
+The results of DNA tests aren’t always straightforward.
+Your healthcare provider will use the type of test, your medical history and your family history to interpret them.
+Then, they’ll go over the specific results with you.
 The results may be any of the following:

-• Positive: If your DNA test has a positive result, the lab found a genetic mutation known to cause a disease.
-This may confirm a diagnosis, identify you as a carrier of the disease or determine that you have an increased risk of the disease.
+• Positive: If a DNA test has a positive result, the lab found a genetic change known to cause a certain condition.
+This may confirm a diagnosis, identify you as a carrier of the disease or determine that you have an increased risk of the condition.

-• Negative: If your DNA test has a negative result, the lab didn’t find a genetic mutation in your DNA known to cause the disease.
-This may rule out a diagnosis, identify that you’re not a carrier of the disease or determine you don’t have an increased risk of the disease.
+• Negative: If a DNA test has a negative result, the lab didn’t find a genetic change known to cause a certain condition.
+This may rule out a diagnosis, identify that you’re likely not a carrier of the disease or determine that you don’t have evidence of an increased risk of the condition.

-• Uncertain: If your DNA test has an uncertain result, the lab may have found a genetic mutation.
-But they didn’t find enough information about it to determine whether it’s normal or disease-causing.
+• Uncertain: If a DNA test has an uncertain result, the lab may have found a genetic change.
+But they didn’t find enough information about it to determine whether it’s a harmless change or a disease-causing one.
 This is because everyone has normal, natural changes in their DNA that don’t affect their health.

 How accurate are DNA tests?

-How long does it take to get the results of a DNA test?
+How long does it take to get the results of DNA tests?

 Some test results may only take a few days.
-Prenatal test results are usually returned very quickly.
-Other tests take several weeks to get the results back.
+Other tests can take several weeks to a month or two.
 Your healthcare provider will give you specific information regarding the timing of your test results.

 When did DNA testing start?

-Scientists discovered a technique called Restriction Fragment Length Polymorphism (RFLP) analysis in the 1980s.
+Scientists discovered a technique called “restriction fragment length polymorphism (RFLP)” analysis in the 1980s.
 This analysis became the first genetic test to use DNA.
-But in the 1990s, Polymerase Chain Reaction (PCR) DNA testing was introduced.
-This type of DNA testing replaced RFLP testing.
-The science of DNA testing is constantly changing.
+But in the 1990s, polymerase chain reaction (PCR) testing was introduced.
+This type of gene testing replaced RFLP testing.
+The science of gene testing is constantly changing.

 What’s a DNA paternity test?

-A DNA paternity test can determine whether a person assigned male at birth is another person’s biological father.
-You can determine whether someone could be the biological father of your baby or child through a DNA cheek swab or blood test.
-Paternity tests can also be done using a prenatal paternity test during pregnancy.
+A DNA paternity test can determine a child’s biological father.
+You can figure out whether someone could be the biological father of your baby or child through a DNA cheek swab or blood test.

 A note from Cleveland Clinic

-DNA tests (genetic testing) can help you determine if you have a genetic condition or if you’re more likely to develop one.
-Genetic testing may give you peace of mind, but it also comes with many risks and limitations.
-If you’re interested in taking a genetic test, call your healthcare provider.
+DNA tests (gene tests) can help you determine if you have a genetic condition or if you’re more likely to develop one.
+Gene testing may give you peace of mind, but it also comes with risks and limitations.
+If you’re interested in taking a DNA test, call your healthcare provider.
 They can refer you to a genetic counselor to give you more information about the process.

 Medically Reviewed